csabapalfi/css-link-in-body/README.md

 CSS links (`<link rel="stylesheet" ...>`) in `<body>` should not block rendering of any markup above them.

-This repo is a small test page to verify/check render-blocking.
+This is a small demo page to verify/check render-blocking: https://css-link-in-body-git-master.csabapalfi.now.sh/

-No npm dependencies, just do `node index.js` and hit [localhost:8080](http://localhost:8080/).

 ## But why?